Mario Götze

-Mario Götze (/de/; born 3 June 1992) is a German professional footballer who plays for club Eintracht Frankfurt.
-Although his favoured position is that of an attacking or central midfielder, he has also played as a winger or false nine.
+Mario Götze (/de/; born 3 June 1992) is a German professional footballer who plays as a midfielder or forward for club Eintracht Frankfurt.

 He played for Borussia Dortmund between 2009 and 2013, winning the Bundesliga title in 2010–11 and the Bundesliga and DFB-Pokal double in 2011–12, and was a member of the team which reached the 2013 UEFA Champions League final.
 In April 2013, a €37 million bid from Bayern Munich triggered a release clause in Götze's contract, making him the second-most expensive German player at the time, behind Mesut Özil.
 He spent three seasons with the club where he won a further three league titles, two DFB-Pokal trophies and a winners' medal in each of the FIFA Club World Cup and UEFA Super Cup.
 He then returned to Dortmund in 2016, where he added another DFB-Pokal title and a DFL-Supercup to his name.
+He joined PSV Eindhoven in 2020, spending two seasons there before joining Eintracht Frankfurt.

-Götze was first selected for the Germany national football team in 2010, at the age of 18.
-He was included in the squad for UEFA Euro 2012 and, two years later, scored the winning goal in the 2014 FIFA World Cup final.
+Götze was first selected for the Germany national team in 2010, at the age of 18.
+He was included in the squad for Euro 2012 and, two years later, scored the winning goal in the 2014 World Cup final.
+He also represented Germany at Euro 2016 and the 2022 World Cup.